jorexdeveloper/termux-ubuntu/README.md

 With this guide, you will be able to run a full linux system, including every linux command you can think of and install different pc software, all on your phone!
 Wait that's not all, you can run a desktop environment and enjoy the pc graphical interface and probably try to hack into NASA using your phone like the guy in that one movie.

+Did I mention that you do not require root access to do all this?
 All you have to do is follow these simple installation instructions and you are a few keystrokes away from running all the cool programs created by the linux community.

 <details>
 <summary>Contents</summary>

 - [Installation](#installation "Installation process.")